Materials science: Zinc

 • Clean with a soft, dry cloth

-• No harsh cleaning agents
+• No aggressive cleaning agents

-• Store in a dry place
+• Store dry

 This way, the surface remains beautiful and detailed for a long time.